The Dare is a blood soaked revenge thriller that focuses more on the blood & gore, than giving us characters we can care about.

 There may be spoilers in the rest of the review

-Story: The Dare starts when Jay (Edwards) a family man is taken in a home invasion, which sees him locked up in a basement with Adam (Short), Kat (Evans) and Paul (Schutzmann) who are routinely put through torture by a masked man.
+Story: The Dare starts when Jay (Edwards) a family man is taken in a home invasion.
+Locked up in a basement with Adam (Short), Kat (Evans) and Paul (Schutzmann) who are routinely put through torture by a masked man.

 Thoughts on The Dare

-Performances – When we dive into the performances, Richard Brake gives us the most captivating of the cast, as you want to see what this strict sadist person is willing to do, everyone involved with the room doesn’t have much to work with through the film, just playing into the generic figures of who might be the victims.
+When we dive into the performances, Richard Brake gives us the most captivating of the cast.
+As you want to see what this strict sadist person is willing to do.
+Everyone involved with the room doesn’t have much to work with through the film, just playing into the generic figures of who might be the victims.

-Horror/Mystery – The horror in this film focuses on the torture that the victims are being put through, with most coming from camera that hides away the complete graphicness of everything, with the mystery being about why the people have been selected.
+Horror/Mystery – The horror in this film focuses on the torture that the victims are being put through.
+Most coming from camera that hides away the complete graphicness of everything.
+With the mystery being about why the people have been selected.

 Settings – Most of the film takes place within the basement, the four walls the four people have become familiar with, along with the flashbacks which does have a more open world that does seem to be closing in around the younger version of the killer.